Diniyar Bilyaletdinov: Personal life

 Bilyaletdinov is an ethnic Tatar.
 His father Rinat Bilyaletdinov was also a professional footballer and is now a coach.
+The Bilyaletdinov family roots are in Nizhny Novgorod Oblast Mishar Tatar villages.

 On 11 June 2011, Bilyaletdinov married Maria, a former cheerleader for the basketball club CSKA Moscow.
 Their first son, Timur, was born on 21 March 2012.

 It was reported on 28 September 2022, that Diniyar Bilyaletdinov has been drafted into the Russian army following the partial mobilization announcement made by President Putin.
 Diniyar clarified on the next day that he won't be called up at this time, after his military registration data was brought up-to-date during a visit to the military commissariat.